dkwasny/D2R-Stash-Manager/README.md

     * Selecting the same stash a 2nd time will restore the original stash when the script was run.
 3. Exit by typing `e`.
     * If a stash is selected, it will be moved back to its original place and the original stash will be restored for use in-game.

+## Creating New Stashes
+1. When your shared stash is empty, copy it into the `shared-stashes` subfolder.
+    * The file should be named `SharedStashSoftCoreV2.d2i` within your D2R save directory.
+    * It doesn't _have_ to be empty, but are ya really gonna dupe items? :)
+    * You can create as many copies as you want to start a collection.
+2. Restart the stash manager.
+    * It has no ability to read new stashes as they are made.